zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec01.md

     3. If none of the DS records has digest algorithm value 2 output *[DS01_DS_ALGO_2_MISSING]*.

-    4. Terminated the test procedure.
+    4. Terminate the test procedure.

 2. From here the test procedure is for normal test, not undelegated.